han-ziqi/RESTful/README.md

    3. Implementing CRUD operations using RESTful endpoints
    4. Testing the RESTful endpoints using Postman

-- Recap of the course
+Recap of the course

 1. Request path
    Determine the specific operation resources, combined with the needs, you can add the path prefix and suffix as appropriate, or use the parameter path way
 2. Request method
    According to the actual function of the interface, find the appropriate method for the CRUD of the resource
-  - Resources from nothing: POST
+   1. Resources from nothing: POST
-  - Resources from yes to no: DELETE
+   2. Resources from yes to no: DELETE
-  - Resource from state A to state B: PUT
+   3. Resource from state A to state B: PUT
-  - Resource state does not change: GET
+   4. Resource state does not change: GET

 3. Request parameters
    Parameters are passed in as required according to the function of the interface implementation

-4. Request response
+3. Request response
    According to the interface implementation, the client calls the requirements to determine the specific return value, it is recommended to use JSON format.
-To sum up a sentence: RESTful is an interface design style, it is recommended that you obey, the development in compliance with the premise, combined with the actual flexible treatment.